backplane/insort/README.md

 ```
 Utility which sorts the given file in-place and optionally inserts the given additions into the file

-Usage: insort <filename> [additions]...
+Usage: insort [OPTIONS] <filename> [additions]...

 Arguments:
   <filename>      The file to sort and optionally insert additions into
   [additions]...
-Optional string(s) to insert into the file (strings already in the file, will not be inserted)
+Optional string(s) to insert into the file (strings already in the file will not be inserted)

 Options:
+  -c, --create     Create the output file if it doesn't already exist
+  -n, --no-create  Don't create the output file if it doesn't already exist
   -h, --help       Print help
   -V, --version    Print version
 ```

 ### Example